stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 me into the hills with the letters and pictures and phonograph record?
 Did those beings mean to engulf us both in a common destruction because we had come to know too much?
-Again I thought of the abruptness and unnaturalness of that change in the situation which must have occurred between Akeley&rsquo;s penultimate and final letters.
+Again I thought of the abruptness and unnaturalness of that change in the situation which must have occurred between Akeley's penultimate and final letters.
 Something, my instinct told me, was terribly wrong.
 All was not as it seemed.
-That acrid coffee which I refused&mdash;had there not been an attempt by some hidden, unknown entity to drug it?
+That acrid coffee which I refused--had there not been an attempt by some hidden, unknown entity to drug it?
 I must talk to Akeley at once, and restore his sense of proportion.
 They had hypnotised him with their promises of cosmic revelations, but now he must listen to reason.
 We must get out of this before it would be too late.
 If he lacked the will power to make the break for liberty, I would supply it.
 Or if I could not persuade him to go, I could at least go myself.
 Surely he would let me take his Ford and leave it in a garage at Brattleboro.
-I had noticed it in the shed&mdash;the door being left unlocked and open now that peril was deemed past&mdash;and I believed there was a good chance of its being ready for instant use.
-That momentary dislike of Akeley which I had felt during and after the evening&rsquo;s conversation was all gone now.
+I had noticed it in the shed--the door being left unlocked and open now that peril was deemed past--and I believed there was a good chance of its being ready for instant use.
+That momentary dislike of Akeley which I had felt during and after the evening's conversation was all gone now.
 He was in a position much like my own, and we must stick together.
 Knowing his indisposed condition, I hated to wake him at this juncture, but I knew that I must.
 I could not stay in this place till morning as matters stood.

   At last I felt able to act, and stretched myself vigorously to regain command of my muscles.
-Arising with a caution more impulsive than deliberate, I found and donned my hat, took my valise, and started downstairs with the flashlight&rsquo;s aid.
+Arising with a caution more impulsive than deliberate, I found and donned my hat, took my valise, and started downstairs with the flashlight's aid.
 In my nervousness I kept the revolver clutched in my right hand, being able to take care of both valise and flashlight with my left.
 Why I exerted these precautions I do not really know, since I was even then on my way to awaken the only other occupant of the house.

-  As I half tiptoed down the creaking stairs to the lower hall I could hear the sleeper more plainly, and noticed that he must be in the room on my left&mdash;the living-room I had not entered.
+  As I half tiptoed down the creaking stairs to the lower hall I could hear the sleeper more plainly, and noticed that he must be in the room on my left--the living-room I had not entered.
 On my right was the gaping blackness of the study in which I had heard the voices.
-Pushing open the unlatched door of the living-room I traced a path with the flashlight toward the source of the snoring, and finally turned the beams on the sleeper&rsquo;s face.
+Pushing open the unlatched door of the living-room I traced a path with the flashlight toward the source of the snoring, and finally turned the beams on the sleeper's face.
 But in the next second I hastily turned them away and commenced a cat-like retreat to the hall, my caution this time springing from reason as well as from instinct.
 For the sleeper on the couch was not Akeley at all, but my quondam guide Noyes.